prateekagr21/Drinking-water-Analysis/README.md

 ![water1](https://user-images.githubusercontent.com/73397927/148592298-147b94fb-9bd0-40a3-9d9c-33d326b0f085.jpg)

-Analysing the types of water that are up for consumption.
+Analysing the types of water that are up for consumption!!

 _Fresh water is the primary source of human health, prosperity, and security.By around 2050 the world's population is expected to reach about nine billion.